 This one is for the shellless slugs.
 Choose a large citrus fruit, like orange or grapefruit and cut in half.
 Remove the contents (the fruit) and you’ve created the perfect little igloo.
 Turn them upside down and place them around your ‘slug’ area.
 The next morning you’ll be sure to find some slugs hanging out in the igloo.
 Slugs go looking for a safe place during daylight hours, so when you find them, bin them for safe removal.

 If you can pronounce it the first time around, you’re doing well.
-Diatomaceous earth is a naturally occurring marine sediment which includes high traces of minerals.
+Diatomaceous earth is a naturally occurring marine sediment that includes high traces of minerals.
 It has many beneficial uses with animals and throughout our garden.
 There is even a food-grade version.
 You can also use it as a barrier for slugs and snails by sprinkling it around your plants.
 Not only will the tiny diatoms (structure) be razor-sharp to cross they will also draw out moisture causing them to die of dehydration.

 Eggshells or seashells